account931/account931-Laravel_2024_migration/README.md

  <p> ----------------------------------------------------------------------------------------- </p>

- 20. Linux mate xfce
+ ## 20. Linux mate xfce

- Docker
+<b>Install Docker</b></br>
 Apologies for the earlier confusion.
 Linux Mint 22.1 "Xia" is based on Ubuntu 24.04 LTS, codenamed "Noble Numbat."
-To install Docker on Linux Mint 22.1, you need to configure the Docker repository to use the Ubuntu "noble" codename instead of "xia.
+To install Docker on Linux Mint 22.1, you need to configure the Docker repository to use the Ubuntu "noble" codename instead of "xia. </br>

 sudo apt update